JAQuent/BrainMasks/get_MNI_from_cifti.md

-In this post, I will demonstrate how it is possible to use the R packages `cifti` and `ciftiTools` to get the MNI coordinates of the subcortical voxels.
-This table can then be used to select voxels based on their coordinates and do further things with them (e.g. create masks).
+In this post, I will demonstrate how it is possible to use the R packages `cifti` and `ciftiTools` to get the MNI coordinates of the subcortical voxels in your CIFTI file.
+This table can then be used to select voxels based on their coordinates and do further things with them like creating masks.

+For this, we convert the IJK voxel index coordinates found in th XML meta data of the CIFTI file to MNI coordinates.

 # Libraries used